GregTalotta/cs_f411_hw7/README.md

 1. PrintRetClosestPair()
     1. Prints the number of operations and returns the distance.

-# Use my Testing File.
+# Use my Testing File

 For a quick way to run the code, modify or run my test.cpp.